-The Gigamon Community
+The VÜE Community

-The Gigamon Community is a technical site where Gigamon users, partners, security and network professionals and Gigamon employees come together to share knowledge and expertise, ask questions, build their network and learn about best practices for Gigamon products.
+The VÜE Community is a technical site where Gigamon users, partners, security and network professionals and Gigamon employees come together to share knowledge and expertise, ask questions, build their network and learn about best practices for Gigamon products.

-Visit the Gigamon Community site to:
+Visit the VÜE site to:

-- Find knowledge base articles and documentation - Ask and answer questions and learn best practices from other members. - Join special-interest groups to have focused collaboration around a technology, usecase, vertical market or beta release - Take online learning lessons and tutorials to broaden your knowledge of Gigamon products. - Submit and vote on feature enhancements and share product feedback.
-(Customers only) - Open support tickets (Customers only) - Download the latest product updates and documentation (Customers only)
+- Find knowledge base articles and documentation - Ask and answer questions and learn best practices from other members. - Join special-interest groups to have focused collaboration around a technology, usecase, vertical market or beta release - Take online learning lessons and tutorials to broaden your knowledge of Gigamon products. - Open support tickets (Customers only) - Download the latest product updates and documentation (Customers only)

-The Gigamon Community is a great way to get answers fast, learn from experts and collaborate directly with other members around your areas of interest.
+The VÜE Community is a great way to get answers fast, learn from experts and collaborate directly with other members around your areas of interest.